 - Gauge any increase in website traffic and any customer behavior associated with the campaign (using tracking URLs and so on) through Google Analytics.

-- Make any needed adjustments to the campaign and publish the main campaign as previously planned while continuing to monitor any changes in the engagement rates, reach and growth of the number of lies or followers for example using Sotrender to track any other organic appearances of the brand or product-related keywords on other portals using Brand24 after the campaign is done, create reports using Sotrender and Brand24’s automatic reporting tools and through exporting data from Google Analytics to assess the successes and failures of the campaign as a whole and specific aspects of its performance in order to create a continuous improvement plan for the next report all of these back to the client.
+- Make any needed adjustments to the campaign and publish the main campaign as previously planned while continuing to monitor any changes in the engagement rates, reach and growth of the number of likes or followers, for example, using Sotrender to track any other organic appearances of the brand or product-related keywords on other portals using Brand24 after the campaign is done, create reports using Sotrender and Brand24’s automatic reporting tools and through exporting data from Google Analytics to assess the successes and failures of the campaign as a whole and specific aspects of its performance in order to create a continuous improvement plan for the next report all of these back to the client.

 Here’s a more intuitive way to look at it